 The worst thing?

-If there was something you could change about the music industry what would that be?
+If there was something you could change about the Australian music industry for the better what would that be?

 Do you have any advice for bands starting out?